dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/sqlite.md

 INSERT INTO numbers VALUES ('hello');
 ```

-DuckDB is a strongly typed database system, as such, it requires all columns to have defined types and the system rigorously checks data for correctness.
+DataMiner is a strongly typed database system, as such, it requires all columns to have defined types and the system rigorously checks data for correctness.

-When querying SQLite, DuckDB must deduce a specific column type mapping.
-DuckDB follows SQLite's [type affinity rules](https://www.sqlite.org/datatype3.html#type_affinity) with a few extensions.
+When querying SQLite, DataMiner must deduce a specific column type mapping.
+DataMiner follows SQLite's [type affinity rules](https://www.sqlite.org/datatype3.html#type_affinity) with a few extensions.

 1. If the declared type contains the string `INT` then it is translated into the type `BIGINT`
 2. If the declared type of the column contains any of the strings `CHAR`, `CLOB`, or `TEXT` then it is translated into `VARCHAR`.